-On May 20, 2022, we entered into a contract for the construction of two eco-design fuel efficient containerships.
-The vessels will have a carrying capacity of about 2,800 teu each and will be built at Hyundai Mipo Dockyard Co. in South Korea.
-The two newbuildings are scheduled to be delivered during the fourth quarter of 2024.
-The total consideration for these two newbuilding contracts is approximately \$89.3 million.
+On June 28, 2024, we entered into two contracts for the construction of two eco-design fuel efficient containerships.
+The vessels will have a carrying capacity of about 2,800 teu each and will be built at Jiangsu Yangzi Xinfu Shipbuilding Co., Ltd., in China.
+The two newbuildings are scheduled to be delivered during the fourth quarter of 2027.
+The total consideration for these two newbuilding contracts is approximately \$60.25 million for each vessel.

-As of December 31, 2023, the outstanding amount of the newbuilding contracts is \$198.0 million, which we intend to finance the cost of our newbuilding program with a combination of debt and own cash.
+As of December 31, 2024, the outstanding amount of the four container carriers under construction is \$157.4 million. which we intend to finance with debt financing, \$52 million of which was drawn during January 2025 (see below under "Recent Developments"), and own cash.